 Pro Athlete, Inc. is Re-writing the Book on Great Customer Service

-I have worked with many great businesses over the years, but I don’t think I’ve encountered a group of people that live and breath customer service the way Pro Athlete, Inc. does.
+I have worked with many great businesses over the years, but I don’t think I’ve encountered people who live and breathe customer service like Pro Athlete, Inc. does.
+Pro Athlete sells baseball bats online, and their primary site is JustBats.com.

 Five Questions for Pro Athlete’s, Austin Hall